spakry/employeePayroll/README.md

    they explained?
 1. Did you separate any concerns in your application?
 Why or why not?
 1. Does your solution use appropriate data types for the problem as described?

+DOCUMENTATION:

+please ensure you have flask, python installed run the program: python app.py

+Answers to the following questions:
+   - How did you test that your implementation was correct?
+        I tested the API responses using postman and several varied data sets.

+   - If this application was destined for a production environment, what would you add or change?
+          I would implement token authentication such you require permission to write and read to the database.
+          I would also implement a CI/CD pipeline using a framework such as Docker and automated integration tests and unit tests.

+   - What compromises did you have to make as a result of the time constraints of this challenge?
+          If time was not a constraint, i would have used a full stack web framework such as Django, whereas in this case i opted for Flask, a microframework, due to the time constraints.